Two research preprints

 The paper tested on 2 devices

-92 unique devices ran it on everything else
+119 GPU/browser/OS combinations ran it on everything else

 Phones, tablets, Chromebooks, gaming rigs, office laptops — across 7 GPU vendors and 4 operating systems.
 Devices with GPUs that were never designed for compute workloads.
 These GPUs have much worse dispatch overhead than the ones in the paper.